-As millions of Americans race to meet Tuesday's tax deadline, they will make mistakes that could increase their chances of being put under the Internal Revenue Service’s microscope.
+But as millions of Americans file their taxes this month, they will make mistakes that could increase their chances of being put under the Internal Revenue Service’s microscope.

-Despite the fact that budget cuts and new responsibilities are straining the IRS’s ability to police tax returns, experts told CNN you have roughly a one in 100 chance of being audited this year.
+Despite the fact that the IRS has been hit hard by $300 million in budget cuts for 2015, tax experts told CNN you still have roughly a one in 100 chance of being audited this year.

 But certain people have an even greater chance.

 Unusually high charitable contributions for your income: Be careful not to overstate your good deeds.

 According to CNN Money , the IRS has calculated the average donation level for each income range, so anything that exceeds those amounts could cause agents to take another look at your return.

 Deducting for a home office: The IRS's definition of a home office is complicated, and a lot of people get confused or try to stretch the rules.

 Just because you work from home a couple days a week doesn't mean you can claim the home office deduction.
 Your home office must be your primary place of business and used exclusively for work.